SixLabors/docs/articles/imagesharp.drawing/migratingfromsystemdrawing.md

 8. Replace `DrawString(...)` with [`DrawText(...)`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.DrawText*), [`RichTextOptions`](xref:SixLabors.ImageSharp.Drawing.Processing.RichTextOptions), and the Fonts layout APIs when wrapping or shaping matters.

 You do not have to migrate all drawing code at once.
 Start with one rendering workflow, match the output, then simplify the code once the ImageSharp.Drawing model is in place.

+## Practical Guidance

+- Keep source and destination geometry equivalent while translating examples.
+- Replace `Graphics` state with explicit canvas `Save(...)` and `Restore()` scopes.
+- Use ImageSharp.Drawing brushes and pens instead of carrying `System.Drawing` object lifetimes across.
+- Move text layout decisions into `RichTextOptions` and Fonts APIs rather than manually positioning strings.
+- Validate output on non-Windows environments if the migration goal is cross-platform rendering.